ARM-software/devlib/doc/target.rst

    Return a list of :class:`PsEntry` instances for all running processes on the system.

+.. method:: Target.makedirs(self, path)

+   Create a directory at the given path and all its ancestors if needed.

 .. method:: Target.file_exists(self, filepath)

    Returns ``True`` if the specified path exists on the target and ``False``